SingleStepTests/8088/v2_binary/README.md

 | CPU Name    | 4            | ASCII ID of CPU being tested, padded with spaces |
 ---

-The `MOO ` header is at least 12 bytes as of file version 1, but may grow in future versions.
+The `MOO ` header payload is at least 12 bytes as of file version 1, but may grow in future versions.
 The current version of `MOO ` is version 1.
 Additional chunk types may be added without incrementing the format version.
 Version increments will be reserved for changes to existing chunk types.
 A conforming parser should ignore chunk types it does not recognize.